Fuxing (train): CR400BF Series

-8-car ATO enabled version with redesigned interior and exterior used on the Beijing–Zhangjiakou intercity railway in preparation for the 2022 Winter Olympics.
+The CR400BF-C is an 8-car ATO enabled CR train with a redesigned interior and exterior used on the Beijing–Zhangjiakou intercity railway in preparation for the 2022 Winter Olympics.
 It is manufactured by CRRC Changchun Railway Vehicles.
-The interior design incorporates snow and ice elements with blue ambient light.
+The interior design incorporates snow and ice elements with blue ambient lighting.
 The train is also equipped with high-definition LED destination displays, wireless charging for business class seats, and smart glass windows.
 Additional features include snowboard storage and urine sampling areas.
-The trains are manufactured by CRRC Changchun Railway Vehicles.
-CR400BF–C started operating on December 30, 2019, with the opening of the Beijing–Zhangjiakou ICR.
+These trains are manufactured by CRRC Changchun Railway Vehicles.
+CR400BF–C started operating on 30 December 2019, with the opening of the Beijing–Zhangjiakou ICR.